 Maybe I should have trimmed the Meadow rues.
 They sure are tall and almost lanky, I suppose, because of all the rain we've had.

 I cut the metal cage in half today, so that the Purple prairie clover can be seen.
 I hope the rabbits don't try to get to it.
-I'm hoping the spikes around the top of the cage will deter them.
+Maybe the spikes around the top of the cage will deter them.

 Back to the book, I like the details about the kinds of prairies there are in North America, and the plants that grow in them.
 Even if I was going for a prairie looking garden, some of the plants I grow do not grow in the same areas in nature.
 I do seem to be a bit of a collector.

-It's hard to see the Culver's root behind the Cup plant, and next to the Zizea aurea, a host plant to I forgot what kind of caterpillar.
+It's hard to see the Culver's root behind the Cup plant, and next to the Zizea aurea, a host plant to swallowtail caterpillars.
 I will need to make sure the Culver's root gets some moisture, but there didn't seem to be a problem last year, even with the drought.
 I do hope to water less and less as the plants get established.

 This is how the Cup plant has its name.
 The leaves meet at the stem in a way that leaves a place for water to collect.
-I'm trying to remember whether it was a bird or other creature I saw drinking from it last year.
+Birds and insects drink it.

 I planted seeds of Praire larkspur and Illinois bundleflower last fall, but it doesn't look like they came up.
 Through the Gardening with Nature in Mind group, and a mutual friend on FB, I met someone who works at a prairie, and accidentally pulled a few larkspur while weeding yesterday.
 Since they will go dormant this summer, I put them near plants that will get tall and bushy.
 They are hard to see in this photo, but they are there.
 Shell leaf penstemon and Fremont's clematis are another two of my favorite plants.
 The grass is Little bluestem.